-Planning a new baby in a blended family
+Planning a new baby in a blended family or stepfamily

 Or you might feel like you need some extra time for your family to settle in so you might not tell anyone for a while.

-- they’re worried they’ll lose their special position as Mum or Dad’s ‘baby’ or as the ‘only child’
+- They’re worried they’ll lose their special position as mum or dad’s ‘baby’ or as the ‘only child’.

-- the baby belongs to both of you and they feel insecure.
+- The baby belongs to both of you, and they feel insecure.

-However you’re feeling, it’s important to support each other through the pregnancy and to talk about how you’ll prepare your other children for the baby’s arrival.
+However you’re feeling, it’s important to support each other through the pregnancy and talk about how you’ll prepare your other children for the baby’s arrival.

 Preparing children for a new baby in a blended family or stepfamily

 It can also help to involve your children in planning and preparing for the baby in a way that interests them.
 If you can make this a positive and exciting time, your child is more likely to feel that the change is about everybody in the family, not just the new baby.

-As a couple, you can do a lot to help your other children adjust when you bring your new baby home.
+As a couple, you can do a lot to help children adjust when you bring your new baby home.
 Here are some ideas:

 Other family members might not react in the way you expect.
-For example, grandparents who have been very helpful with one set of grandchildren might feel worried they’re too old to cope with future ones.
+For example, grandparents who have been helpful with one set of grandchildren might feel worried they’re too old to cope with future ones.
 Just try to reassure them that they can be as involved as they like.